wnlab-isti/IPIN-competition-track1/README.md

 ![Random positions](resources/images/code.png)

-## StepLogger and StepLogger full screen
+## StepLogger and StepLogger full screen mode

-`StepLogger` provides a GUI to be used by competitors to perform the measurement sessions.
+`StepLogger` implements a simople GUI designed to perform measurement sessions.
 We release 2 versions of `StepLogger`:

 - `StepLogger`: designed to run with an overlay interface, in order to allow other apps to run on foreground.
-This version is usefull to those that require to have their app running on foreground.
+This version is usefull to those competitors requiring to have their own app running on foreground.
 - `StepLogger full screen`: designed to run on foreground only.
 The app shows a full screen button with the name of the label as described below

-The actor will walk along a predefined path within the evaluation site and he/she clicks the button displayed by StepLogger when stepping over the markers placed on the floor.
-The button displayed on the screen shows the same label of the markers positioned on the floor, so that the actor can double-check when to press the button (press button X when you step over marker X).
+The actor, namely the person in charge of using the application of the competitors, will walk along a predefined path within the evaluation site and he/she will click the button displayed by StepLogger when stepping over the markers placed on the floor.
+The button displayed on the screen reports the same label of markers on the floor, so that the actor can double-check when to press the button (press button X when you step over marker X).
 Every time the button is pressed, `StepLogger` logs the following information:

 - Time stamp: this time is gathered from the clock of the smartphone running `StepLogger`
 - The label displayed when the button is pressed